What is Fiji Time?

 People in Fiji have always lived this way, and there’s a good chance they won’t change much in the future.
 People here prefer to leave their stress behind, which is why they do not want to adopt the crazy pace of the rest of the world.
 Perhaps this is why so many people prefer going to Fiji on vacation in favor of other destinations – there’s no rush, and as a result, people can enjoy every moment of life.

-In the beginning, Fiji time is annoying for the visitor who comes to the island for a few weeks vacation, in retrospect it seems valuable and worth remembering.
+In the beginning, Fiji time is annoying for the visitor who comes to the island for a few weeks vacation, in retrospect, it seems valuable and worth remembering.

-In the South Pacific, there is a saying “the coconut falls when it is ripe”.
+In the South Pacific, there is a saying “The coconut falls when it is ripe”.
 That says a lot about the way people live.
 Rest and be patient, tomorrow is another day.

 And above all: it is useless to get upset about it.
-The islanders mostly respond to western agitation with a friendly smile – but they do not change the slow pace.
+The islanders mostly respond to Western agitation with a friendly smile – but they do not change the slow pace.

 More to read: